 County Older Resident Programs

-Since 1975, the County Older Resident Programs (CORP) has provided quality service to Saint Louis County residents age 60 and over.
-CORP targets the primary needs of older adults.
-These needs are addressed by a wide variety of programs, services, and opportunities such as:
+The County Older Resident Programs (CORP) provides quality service to Saint Louis County residents age 60 and over.
+CORP targets the primary needs of older adults, addressed by a wide variety of programs, services, and opportunities such as:

 Neighbor Driving Neighbor volunteer drivers using their own vehicles transport older adults to and from medical appointments and other high priority destinations at no charge to the customer.
-Forty-eight to seventy-two hours lead time is requested in order to allow staff time to arrange the service.
+3 - 4 business day lead time is requested in order to allow staff time to arrange the service.

 Home Visits and Telephone Reassurance